MicrosoftDocs/dynamics365smb-docs/business-central/design-details-inbound-warehouse-flow.md

 When the inbound source document is released, an inbound warehouse request is created automatically.
 It contains references to the source document type and number and is not visible to the user.

 ### 3: Create Warehouse Receipt
-In the **Warehouse Receipt** page, the user who is responsible for receiving items retrieves the pending source document lines based on the inbound warehouse request.
+On the **Warehouse Receipt** page, the user who is responsible for receiving items retrieves the pending source document lines based on the inbound warehouse request.
 Several source document lines can be combined in one warehouse receipt document.

 The user fills in the **Qty. to Handle** field and selects the receiving zone and bin, if required.